ECLLC42/brilliance/README.md

-Brilliance — Multi‑source Research Assistant with AI Synthesis
+#Brilliance — Multi‑source Research Assistant with AI Synthesis

-Brilliance is a full‑stack app that gathers recent papers from multiple scholarly sources, then produces an AI‑generated synthesis tailored to your query.
+##Brilliance is a full‑stack app that gathers recent papers from multiple scholarly sources, then produces an AI‑generated synthesis tailored to your query.
 It’s designed for quick local testing and simple cloud deployment.

+##To use our existing react frontend, set FRONTEND_URL=brilliance-frontend.vercel.app

 ### Highlights
 - **Multi‑source search**: arXiv, PubMed, OpenAlex